 Some of these practices are indicated by excessive continuances, no pretrial conferences and no separate hearings for pretrial motions.
 Pretrial conferences are designed to expedite motions and dispositions, and to ensure communication between defense counsel, defendants and prosecutors.
 If pretrial conferences are not regularly scheduled, the negotiation and disposition process tends to become inefficient.

-Statewide, only 43 percent of offices reported that pretrial conferences were routinely scheduled.
+Statewide, 46 percent of offices reported that pretrial conferences were rarely or never scheduled.